 Ok, so let’s get with the crown first.
 Why is there a royal crown on the Serbian flag?
 It’s because Serbia had a king, actually of them throughout history, and it still has today.
 But it’s still a Republic… Quite confusing, right?
 But Serbia nowadays is not a kingdom.
 It’s Republic, no matter it has a king and a royal family.
 So that’s why Serbia still uses the royal crown nowadays.

 And the two-headed eagle and the cross?
 It is something that Serbia took from the Byzantine empire.
 So one head looks in the direction of the heavenly kingdom and the other in the direction of the earthly kingdom.
 Some of them also believe that the eagle represents a connection with Heaven because they love to call themselves heavenly people.

 And finally, the red shield, cross, and four C’s.
 So first, it’s not for S; it’s four C’s and called ‘četiri ocila'(four C’s).
 This is also something we took from Byzantine, and it means ‘car careva caruje nad carevima’, which we could translate to ‘the king of kings reigns over kings’.
 But it’s more like the tsar or an emperor.
 So that would be more correct.

 The white cross in the middle of the shield and the arms of the coat represent Christianity.
 The most popular religion in Serbia is orthodox Christianity, and that’s why there’s a white cross on it.
-So this is the most accurate meaning of the arms of Serbia, and I hope the explanation was easy enough to understand.
+So this is the most accurate meaning of the arms of Serbia.

 Serbia National Anthem

 The national anthem of Serbia is called ‘Bože pravde’ or ‘God of Justice.’
-It is also ancient, and it dates from the year 1872.
+It is also ancient and dates from the year 1872.
 It became official again in 2006 when there was only a unity of Serbia and Montenegro.